-This environmental product declaration describes the environmental information regarding the life-cycle of conventional bitumens produced by RLESA in 2018 at its production plants in Puertollano (Ciudad Real, Spain), Cartagena (Murcia, Spain) and Gajano (Cantabria, Spain).
+This environmental product declaration describes the environmental information regarding the life-cycle of bitumens containing end-of-life tyre crumb rubber produced in 2018 by RLESA at its production plant in Puertollano (Ciudad Real, Spain).

 The main purpose of these products is to act as a binding component that gives cohesion to asphalt bitumen mixes and is primarily responsible for their properties.